 - Drink lots of water.
 Are you so sick of that advice yet?
 The thing is, once the weather cools a bit, people stop drinking.
 And staying hydrated is such an important part of staying healthy.
 Encourage your kids to drink water.
 Make it easily available.
 Use fun cups or their favorite water bottle.
 For some reason, if I add ice, my kids will down so much more water.
 Whatever works for your family, keep them hydrated!

 - Kill those germs!
 Remind your kids to wash, wash, wash their hands!
 Once you send them to school, it’s all up to them, but remind them that if they wash their hands after they use the bathroom, before they eat and after they play outside, their chances of getting sick drop drastically.
-At home, get into the habit of making a quick disinfecting run through the house.
+At home, get into the habit of making a quick disinfecting run through the house, you could always contact disinfection services for professional help.
 Grab your favorite antibacterial wipe, or hydrogen peroxide and a rag and run it over your light switches, door knobs, water faucets and fridge handles.
 Keeping those high traffic germ centers clean will go a long way to keeping your family healthy and survive flu season.

 - Early to bed, early to rise.
 The more sleep your family gets, the healthier they will be.
 So, while a late night is great once in awhile, don’t make it a habit.
 School starts earlier and earlier and if your children get run down, they’ll be more susceptible to all the germs floating around this time of year.
 So, maybe let the teenagers sleep in a bit on the weekends and flip off light in your bookworm’s room a little earlier.
 It’ll be worth it in the long run.